kit-data-manager/webpage/index.markdown

 target="metadata-editor/index.html"
 background="assets/images/editor.png"
 title="Metadata Editor"
-subtitle="it's about filling in and out" content="The Metadata Editor is a JavaScript library allowing to generate web forms and validate metadata in an intuitive and generic way."
+subtitle="It's about filling in and out" content="The Metadata Editor is a JavaScript library allowing to generate web forms and validate metadata in an intuitive and generic way."
 %}